things-to-do

 17. Birdwatching at Guadalhorce Estuary

 Just west of the airport lies a serene natural park.
-More than 250 species recorded, including flamingos, ospreys, and rare sandpipers.
+More than 250 species have been recorded here, including flamingos, ospreys, and rare sandpipers.

 Free Things to Do in Malaga

 Travelling on a budget?
 Malaga offers incredible cost-free experiences.
-Here's how to experience the best for free.
 For a more detailed look, see our guide to free things to do in Malaga.

 Free Museums (With Timing)